First of all, it is important to answer the question What is a walking meeting?

 3. Enjoying going to meetings

 All types of exercise promote the release of endorphin, the happiness hormone.
 Finally, have fun going to meetings.
 Walking meeting no longer gives the impression of wasting time meetings.
-You’re killing two birds with one stone.
+Now you’re doing both!

 Increase your physical well-being and even more your mental well-being by walking.
 Practicing regular physical activity allows you to engage in healthy lifestyle habits.